XpiritBV/appium-hol/Docs/GettingStarted.md

-# GEttign Started with APpium
+# Getting Started with Appium

 This is the description on how to set up your machine so you can start testing applications

-# Windows applications
+## Generic Appium Desktop Installation
 Goto the Appium website and goto the section getting started.

 <a href="http://appium.io/docs/en/about-appium/getting-started/?lang=en">http://appium.io/docs/en/about-appium/getting-started/?lang=en</a>